khbk/epsorts_analysis/README.md

 | Bachelor of Arts in Mathematics and Minor in Chinese | Bachelor of Science in Communications and Informatics |
 | Data Science Student at General Assembly | SQL & Relational Database Management TA @ University of Washington |
 | Languages: Azure Data Studio, VS Code, Python, SQL, Microsoft Power BI | Languages: Azure Data Studio, SQL, Microsoft Power BI, Lucid Chart |

+<--- PROBLEM STATEMENT --->
+As the world of E-Sports rises and more viewers are tuning into video game streamers, there is a major need for a fantasy league for professional gamers.
+What would the data model and design look like and how can we solve deep questions to predict upcoming Valorant competitions?

+<--- GOALS --->
+* Create a fantasy football style environment for the Valorant community
+* Create more involvement and engagement within the Valorant community
+* Initiate more awareness and increase resources as only a few of these exist